 How To Get To Papagragas Caves

 A bus leaves Plaka and goes to Pollonia; this bus will also take you close to Papafragas Caves, which are signposted along the way.

-These are just a few of the beaches of Milos Island; there are, of course, many more waiting to be explored.
+These are just a few of the beaches of Milos Island; we hope you found your perfect place.
+There are, of course, many more waiting to be explored on this volcanic island.
 All you have to do is decide which of these Milos beaches you’ll swim at first.

 Move This Adventure To Your Inbox & Get An Instant Freebie